Black swans: finding hidden leverage

 The Conflict: You think it's about the money.

 The Truth: It's often about an internal promotion, a fear of a boss, or a personal vendetta.
-These are "Black Swans"—the hidden pieces of information that change everything.

 The Fix: Dig for the “Why behind the Why.”

-Every negotiator has a "worldview."
-Some value status.
-Some value safety.
-Some just want to go home early.
-If you don't understand their "Religion," you are talking to a wall.
+If you don't understand their “Religion,” you are talking to a wall.

 “How am I supposed to do that?”

-This is the ultimate disarming question.
-It's a "No-oriented" question that forces the opponent to solve *your* problem.
-It shifts the burden of the deal onto them.
+It's a “No-oriented” question that forces the opponent to solve your problem.

 BLACK SWAN